In the guide

 - describing a product as 'free', 'gratis', 'without charge' or similar if a consumer is going to have to pay more than the cost of responding to the advertisement and collecting or paying for delivery of the item

-- including an invoice or similar in marketing material, implying a consumer has ordered the product when he has not
+- including an invoice or similar in marketing material, implying a consumer has ordered the product when they have not

-- failing to make it clear that a person is actually a trader or creating the impression he is a consumer - for example, failing to indicate trade status when selling a second-hand car
+- failing to make it clear that a person is actually a trader or creating the impression they are a consumer - for example, failing to indicate trade status when selling a second-hand car

 - creating the impression that a product can legally be sold when in fact it cannot